hksoftcorn/hksoftcorn/README.md

   <br>
   "A reel change occurs in a movie and the movie goes on without the audience ever knowing"
   <br>
-  my first pjt - <a href="https://offwhitepaper.netlify.app/">offwhitepaper</a>, which is Movie recommendation and community sites 🤗
+  my first pjt - <a href="https://offwhitepaper.netlify.app/">offwhitepaper</a>, which is movie recommendation and community site (using TMDB Api) 🤗
 </p>

 <hr>